The Rejection of Closure

 (22) Carla Harryman, “Realism,” in Animal Instincts (Berkeley: This Press, 1989), 106.

 (24) Lines excised from Shakespeare's Sonnets, nos.
 102, 115, and 106.

 (25) Bob Perelman.
 “My One Voice,” in Primer (Berkeley: This Press, 1981), 11.

-A founding figure of the Language writing movement of the 1970s, and an influential force in the world of experimental and avant-garde poetics, Lyn Hejinian’s poetry is characterized by an unusual lyricism and descriptive engagement with the everyday.
-Like most Language writing, her work enacts a poetics that is theoretically...
+Poet, essayist, translator, and publisher Lyn Hejinian is a founding figure of the Language poetry movement of the 1970s and an influential force in the world of experimental and avant-garde poetics.
+Her poetry is characterized by an unusual lyricism and descriptive engagement with the everyday.
+She is the author of...